 - Water: More than half of all water used in the U.S. goes to raising animals for food!

 - Deforestation: Everybody’s heard about rain forests and how they’re disappearing.
 Where are they going?
-They’re being chopped down to make way for grazing land for cows who will be killed for food.
+They’re being chopped down to make way for grazing land for cows.
+All who will be killed for food.

-- Energy: Producing one fast-food hamburger uses enough fuel to drive a small car 20 miles and enough energy for 17 showers.
+- Energy: Producing one fast-food hamburger uses enough fuel to drive a small car 20 miles.
+That’s as well as enough energy for 17 showers.
 If you eat hamburgers, you may as well let your faucets.